Eastern Command (Pakistan): 1971 High Command plan

 The size and disposition of Pakistan combat forces in East Pakistan changed during Operation Searchlight.
 The 14th Division was reinforced by the 9th (made up of the 27th, 313th and 117th Brigades) and the 16th (comprising the 34th and 205th Brigades) Divisions (minus their heavy equipment and most of their supporting units)—in all, fifteen infantry and one commando battalion and two heavy mortar batteries by May 1971.
 Until the end of 1971, General Yahya Khan's government was unable to find an active military administrator comparable to Admiral Ahsan as the civil war in East Pakistan intensified.
-Senior general officers and admirals were unwilling to assume the command of East Pakistan until Lieutenant-General Amir Niazi volunteered for this assignment.
+Senior general officers and admirals were unwilling to assume the command of East Pakistan until Lieutenant-General A.A.K Niazi volunteered for this assignment.
 Lieutenant General Niazi was made the commander of the Pakistan Eastern Command (replacing Lieutenant General Tikka Khan, who remained as Chief Martial Law Administrator and Governor until September 1971).
 Rear Admiral Mohammad Shariff was made second-in-command of the Eastern Command.